Do I need to take the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) for admission to Kent?

 What are the options for scholarships and financial aid?

 - Most scholarship funds are awarded primarily based on need with a strong commitment to support minority students to ensure a diverse student body.
 Some scholarships are designed to support students with various interests, for example: plans to practice in rural Kentucky, an interest in working in gerontology, or an interest in macro practice with an aging, policy or legislative focus.
 The University of Louisville’s Financial Aid Department keeps a list of various other UL Scholarships and financial aid counselors can assist with other questions.
 Financial Aid Information

 Is there a difference between MSW and MSSW degrees?

 - Though less common than an MSW degree (Master of Social Work), an MSSW degree (Master of Science in Social Work) is, in effect, the same thing.
 Kent’s accredited Master of Science in Social Work (MSSW) meets the same requirements as accredited Master of Social Work (MSW) programs, and both are regulated by the Council on Social Work Education (CSWE).
 Kent’s MSSW degree meets the requirements for social work licensure in all 50 states.

-Are there Specialization and Dual Degree opportunities with a MSSW?
+Are there Dual Degree opportunities with a MSSW?

 - Yes!
-We have Specializations and Dual Degree opportunities.
+We have Dual Degree opportunities.
 Visit our Academics page to learn more.